fathima12082001/project2-nginx/README.md

-# Project 2 - Static Website Hosting using Nginx
+# Project 2 – Static Website Hosting with Nginx

-## Description
+## 📌 Project Overview
-This project demonstrates how to host a static website using the Nginx web server on Ubuntu Linux.
+This project demonstrates how to host a **static website** on Ubuntu using the **Nginx web server**.
+The website is a simple HTML page that displays a greeting and shows basic deployment skills.

-## Technologies Used
+## 🛠 Technologies Used
-- Ubuntu Linux
+✔ Ubuntu
-- Nginx Web Server
+✔ Nginx
-- HTML
+✔ HTML
-- Git & GitHub
+✔ Git & GitHub

-## Steps Performed
+## 🚀 Steps Performed
+1. Updated system packages
-1. Installed Nginx on Ubuntu
+2. Installed Nginx web server
-2. Started and managed Nginx as a Linux service
-3. Created a simple static HTML website
+3. Created a custom `index.html` file
-4. Deployed the website using Nginx web root directory
+4. Placed the HTML file in the default Nginx root directory
-5. Accessed the website through browser
+5. Restarted Nginx to serve the custom webpage
+6. Initialized a Git repository
+7. Committed files and pushed to GitHub

+## 📌 What I Learned
+✔ How to install and configure web servers on Linux
+✔ How to serve static websites with Nginx
+✔ How to use Git for version control
+✔ How to push projects to GitHub for portfolio

-## Learning Outcome
+## 🎉 Outcome
-- Understanding of web servers
-- Basics of Nginx
-- Linux service management
-- Static website hosting
+The static HTML page is successfully hosted on Ubuntu using Nginx and can be accessed locally via a web browser.

-## Author
+## 📁 Project Structure
-Fathima